Biodiversity, Climate, Justice

 I am an impact-focused environmental journalist determined to do exactly that.
 Broadly speaking, I write about the 4% (wild animals), the 62% (farmed animals), and the 99% (the rest of the living planet).
 Please check out the relevant sections of my website to find examples of work I’ve done on these topics.

 I am a freelance journalist.
-My stories have appeared in Daily Maverick, The Revelator, DeSmog, Sentient Media, The Canary, and elsewhere.
+My stories have appeared in Bloomberg Businessweek, The Bureau of Investigative Journalism, The Revelator, Daily Maverick, DeSmog, Sentient Media, The Canary, and elsewhere.

 Image by Lucy Calderón Pineda